leodema/learnk8s.io/_blog/scaling-machine-learning-with-kubeflow-tensorflow/index.md

 ## Build once, run ~~everywhere~~ on my machine

-Being able to run your models locally and reproduce the same results in the data farm is what you should expect.

-But it's not always like this.
+Being able to run your models locally and reproduce the same results in the data farm is what you should expect but it's not always the case.

-And the issues are not new to any kind of software development either.

-You write an algorithm on your computer and test it by training it locally to produce a model.

-It works well, and you are proud of your work.

-But when you send it to the data farm or your colleague tries to run it, it fails.

-It's only after carrying out extensive checks that you realise that there is a conflict of runtime version — your colleague is still stuck at Python 2.7!
+This issue is common in software development: you write an algorithm on your computer and test it locally.
+When it works well, you feel proud of your work and you decide to deploy it in the data farm or ask a colleague to test it.
+That's when it fails and you spend quite some time carrying out extensive checks before realising your colleague is still stuck at Python 2.7 while you are on Python 3.7!
+It can be even more tricky as the problem might lie on a suttle difference on a library version.

 It would be much easier if you could send your models alongside your environment and settings.

-You could genuinely have reproducible results independently from when you run your tests.
+In this way you could genuinely have reproducible results independently from when you run your tests.

-Particularly when you need a larger computer to process even more data.

 ## When your computer is not enough

-There comes the point while developing models that the computer you are using will not be enough to train your model.
+There comes the point, if you really have the Big Data you have being bragging about, that the computer you are using will not be enough to train your model.

-Sure, you could buy a powerful gaming PC and stuff it with video cards.

-However, you will have to wait for it to be delivered and set it all up with the required pre-requisites.
+Sure, you could upgrade your current one and that might solve the problem, but for how long?

-And if you are working in a team and they all require the same setup, buying a powerful machine for each of the members will not be financially viable.
+Also if you are working in a team you will all require the same setup, buying a powerful machine for each one might not be a great investiment and its utilization will be limited on your working (coding) hours and days!
+The rest of the time it stays under your desk to collects dust.

-You won't have a good return on investment when you go on holiday.

-The kit stays under your desk and collects dust.

-A better strategy would be to rent the kit only when you need it.

-So you can pay only for what you use.
+A better strategy would be to rent the kit only when you need it, so you will pay only for what you actually use.

-Perhaps you could use a workstation in the cloud so that even your colleagues can provision large clusters when and if they needed.
+A common solution is to use a workstation in the cloud, in this way your colleagues can as well provision large clusters when and if they needed them.

 ## The whole setup is too complex

-Provisioning clusters in the cloud, designing the infrastructure to ingest and extract meaningful data, researching and training models.

-As a data scientist, your expertise and duties span several disciplines.
+As a data scientist, your expertise and duties span several disciplines, such as provisioning clusters, researching and training models, designing the infrastructure to ingest and extract meaningful information and so on.

-A data scientist expects that you will focus on a handful of things such as writing an algorithm, training the model, testing and evaluating the outcome of the model.
+On the other hand data scientists need to focus on a handful of things such as creating, testing and evaluating models to deliver the results that the business expect from them.

 ![Data Science Expectations]({% link _blog/scaling-machine-learning-with-kubeflow-tensorflow/core.png %})

 The reality, however, is very sobering.

-You have to deal with a myriad of things.

-From setting up the infrastructure that can serve the required models, to configuring monitoring tools, tuning resource management, supporting batched jobs and the list goes on!
+You have to deal with a myriad of things, from setting up the infrastructure that can serve the required models, to configuring monitoring tools, tuning resource management, supporting batched jobs and much more!

 {% include_relative complexity.html %}

-To become a data scientist, one has to quickly grasp and specialise other aspects of software development, operations and infrastructure management.
+To become a data scientist, one has to quickly grasp and also master aspects of software development, operations and infrastructure management.

 Even if you don't want to, unfortunately.

+More often than not this produce a sub-optimal engineering pipeline that is not only inefficient from an engineerig perspective but it aslo waste your time and becomes tedious to work with.

 ## Scaling machine learning in the cloud